KarimEl-Kady/math-symbol/README.md

 This package provides a set of utility functions for mathematical operations.
 Installation

+To install the package, run the following command in your terminal:

+composer require math/math-prov

-To install the package, add the following to your composer.json file:
+Alternatively, you can add the following to your composer.json file:

 json